 Six Flags Magic Mountain is one of the most popular amusement parks in the world and is widely known for it's roller coaster collection, hosting the most roller coasters in the world.
 And yeah, Six Flags Magic Mountain has a wide variety to choose from.
 Now Six Flags Magic Mountain is a park that I am VERY familiar with.
 I took my first visit to Six Flags Magic Mountain in 1999 and was EXTREMELY satisfied with it.
 I was so satisfied that after getting 2000 season passes, going to SFMM became a hobby.
-In fact, Six Flags Magic Mountain and RCT1 sparked my Rollercoaster Enthusiasm.
+In fact, Six Flags Magic Mountain and RCT1 sparked my Roller Coaster Enthusiasm.
 I also worked at the park for 2.5 years, so I am really familiar with the park both from a guests point of view, and from an employee's point of view.
 The roller coasters are fun and all, but my view on the park is kind of mixed.
 On the one hand, this park really frustrates me as I know so many ways for the park to improve and they're not taking my ideas.
-You all know about their roller coaster selection, but the park has nothing else to really ride off of.
-Everything else pretty much sucks, and the operations have definetly been going downhill in the 2010s.
+You all know about their roller coaster selection, but the park isn't the best outside the coaster department.
+Though to be fair, that has been changing over the years with Lex Luthor, Crazanity, and Justice League.
+The operations have definetly been going downhill since the 2010s.
 Coming here so often, I often get bored with the park.
 Riding something just seems to be a way for me to kill some time nowadays.
+But that's just me being a local and this being my home-park.
+That's not the park's fault, and it wouldn't be fair for me to judge the park based on that.
 But on the other hand, I feel a deep connection to the park.
 It's the source for like 30% of all my childhood memories.
 I spend so much time here, that I'd essentially call it my 2nd home.

 Make sure you look down on this ride. =)